lk-geimfari/mimesis/docs/schema.rst

 that accept the name of the method to be called as the first argument (``name``), the ``key`` argument (a key function) as the second argument, and the remaining arguments as ``**kwargs`` passed to the method.

+See :ref:`api` for more information about the available providers and their methods.

 There are two ways to specify the field name: **explicit** and **implicit**.
 Let's take a look at each of them.

 Explicit